n1ru4l/envelop/website/docs/core.md

 });
 ```

-> Note: every error is being triggered on its own.
+> **Note:** The handler is invoked for each error.
 So an execution result with multiple errors will yield multiple calls.

 #### useExtendContext